AlexxTaran/GlobalPost/README.md

 # GlobalPost
-This is first version
+This is first version with working one page.
+Still not adaptive and not 100% ready js
-Have main work page